 Dr. Lowe-Payne earned her medical degree and completed her residency in family medicine at the University of Medicine & Dentistry of New Jersey School of Osteopathic Medicine (UMDNJ-SOM).
 She taught with the Department of Family Medicine at UMDNJ-SOM, and worked with Southern Jersey Family Medical Centers.
 Additionally, Dr. Lowe-Payne has served as a clinical family practitioner at Duke Primary Care, a subsidiary of Duke University in North Carolina.
 Most recently, she has been appointed to the executive board of the North Carolina Osteopathic Medical Association (NCOMA) as Membership Chair.
 Dr. Lowe-Payne is a member of the American Osteopathic Association, American College of Osteopathic Family Physicians and the North Carolina Osteopathic Medical Association.
 She and her husband are devoted parents of two sons, and she enjoys singing, cooking and recreational boxing.

-Secretary-Treasurer: David Tolentino, DO
+President Elect: David Tolentino, DO

 Dr. David Tolentino serves as associate dean for clinical affairs at CUSOM.
 A graduate of Case Western Reserve University in Cleveland, Ohio with a Bachelor of Arts in Chemistry, he received a Doctor of Osteopathy from Ohio University College of Osteopathic Medicine in 2002.
 Dr. Tolentino completed his Internal Medicine residency at St. John Medical Center in Westlake, Ohio where he served as Chief resident 2004-2005.